 Formal, graded tasks (e.g., final projects, essays) that evaluate achievement against the module learning outcome and contribute to the final module grade.

-Your classes will take place in an online environment.
-You can log in at any time at your convenience.
-Once online, you’ll communicate with your instructors and fellow students, read assigned texts, access digital materials, post assignments and comment on other students’ assignments.
-While you’re required to log in at least two separate days each week, you will, of course, benefit greatly from regular and more frequent attendance.
+While you're required to log in at least two separate days each week, you will, of course, benefit greatly from regular and more frequent attendance.

 Within a typical module, candidates will be required each week to:

-Module sequences begin multiple times per year based on demand, so you have the opportunity to enroll and begin your degree programme on more than one occasion throughout the year thus affording you the flexibility not often found in most face to face programmes.
+Module sequences begin multiple times per year based on demand, so you have the opportunity to enroll and begin your degree programme on more than one occasion throughout the year thus affording you the flexibility not often found in most face-to-face programmes.

 You'll take one module at a time.
 This advanced learning method designed for adults allows you to concentrate your entire focus on one subject area before moving onto the next, while also allowing you to earn your degree in an accelerated time frame.